 Launch Date: September 2010

 GAWA’s first fund was successfully liquidated at the end of December 2018, having returned a 6.34% annual IRR to investors over its lifetime.
 GAWA Microfinance Fund focused on investments in Microfinance institutions and SME financing in developing countries worldwide.
-GMF carried out 9 investments in 8 different countries, with presence in Latin America, Asia, Eurasia and Africa (7 debt investments and 2 equity investments).This is the first fund in which our collaboration with AECID (Spanish Agency for International Development Cooperation) and Cofides (Spanish development finance institution) begins.
+GMF carried out 9 investments in 8 different countries, with a presence in Latin America, Asia, Eurasia, and Africa (7 debt investments and 2 equity investments).This is the first fund in which our collaboration with AECID (Spanish Agency for International Development Cooperation) and Cofides (Spanish development finance institution) begins.

 GLOBAL FINANCIAL INCLUSION FUND (GFIF)